amit9690/Job_Analytics/README.md

 ### 3. Data Preprocessing 🔧:

-* Leveraged Excel's Power Query functionality to extract data from other columns, creating new derived features.
+* Leveraged Power Query functionality to extract data from other columns, creating new derived features.
 * Data transformation, particularly the extraction of sector information from the designation column to enable deeper analysis based on industries.
 * Combined and reshaped data from various sources to prepare it for modeling.